 No student while under school-imposed suspension shall be in any school building, school bus or on the premises of any Lee County School, or in attendance at any Lee County Schools' activity, function or event.

 Discipline: Principal's discretion based on the severity of the event.

 Up to 10-day suspension.

-Refer to Policy 4330 Theft, Trespassing and Damage to Property absence.
-The Superintendent, principal or teacher may excuse a child temporarily from school for any of the following reasons:
+Refer to Policy 4330 Theft, Trespassing and Damage to Property

 RULE 22: SCHOOL ATTENDANCE